Knowledge-augmented Graph Neural Networks with Concept-aware Attention for Adverse Drug Event Detection: Results

 \subsection{Usefulness of the Knowledge Augmented Graph Convolution (RQ2)}

-Here we investigate in more detail how the heterogeneous graph convolution with knowledge augmentation can help with ADE detection (RQ2).
+Here, we investigate in more detail how the heterogeneous graph convolution with knowledge augmentation can help with ADE detection (RQ2).
 In Table \ref{tab:TwiMed}, most models such as HTR-MSA, IAN, CNN-T and ATL perform worse on TwiMed-Twitter dataset, showing that it is difficult to process informal tweets with colloquial language.
 However, the graph-based encoder in our model helps in effectively encoding information from the informal text, resulting in a better ability to capture the relationships between different entities, improving performance in most cases.
 Table \ref{tab:smm4h} compares our model with several pretrained BERT-based models.
 Our model differs from the pretrained models by addition employing the GNN architectures in addition to the pretrained embeddings, and the results suggest the GNN can further improve models' performance on this task.
-Compared with another graph-based model, CGEM, our method applies knowledge-augmentation to incorporate concept information into the graph learning, which is also seen to improve performance of ADE detection in most cases.
+Compared with another graph-based model, CGEM, our method applies knowledge augmentation to incorporate concept information into graph learning, which is also seen to improve the performance of ADE detection in most cases.

+During the graph construction process, we apply four different computational methods, L1 distance, L2 distance, Cosine distance, and Pointwise Mutual Information (PMI), to derive weights of word-word edges, word-concept edges, and concept-concept edges.
+These methods measure the association between words from various perspectives.
+PMI focuses on the co-occurrence of each word pair, while others consider the words' semantic distances.
+Figure \ref{fig:weights_computation} shows the effects of these measurements.
+For TwiMed-Pub and TwiMed-Twitter, the utilization of PMI when graph construction yields the best performance.
+It shows that the incorporation of word co-occurrence information achieves better graph representation for these two datasets.
+In contrast, distance-based computational methods of edge weights produce the optimal results for datasets with more training samples, such as SMM4H and CADEC datasets, suggesting that the choice of measurement should be conditional upon the specific characteristics of the datasets.

-Finally, we examine three graph architectures to study which one is most suitable for the ADE detection task.
+Additionally, we examine three graph architectures to study which one is most suitable for the ADE detection task.
+Similar to the selection of edge weights, the sample size of the dataset affects the choice of graph architectures.
 For datasets containing more training samples (i.e., SMM4H and CADEC datasets), DGCNN performs better.
 When the number of training samples is small, GCN and GAT achieve better performance.
 Hence, we conclude that the graph-based encoding method improves the performance.
-However, we also notice that none of examined graph architectures consistently outperforms the others on all three datasets from different domains.
+However, we also notice that none of the examined graph architectures consistently outperforms the others on all three datasets from different domains.